gempesaw/bmp-service/README.md

 as some crontab scripts to keep it up and running if it happens to die.

+### usage

+- `./bmp-update` : build a new browsermob binary
+- `./bmp-crontab | crontab`: put the bmp entries into the crontab
+- `./bmp-restart`: restart browsermob proxy.
+The crontab entry uses this file.

 ### todo

-- put the .pl files in bin/ so cpanm will make them available in path
+- put the files in bin/ so cpanm will make them available in path ?